jacobrosenthal/microbitv2-rs/README.md

 ## Over the air bootloader

-Using the bootloader means we can't use our `cargo run` workflow anymore so youd probably not use this method until you need it.
+Using the bootloader means we can't use our probe-run workflow anymore so you'd probably not use this method until you need it.
 When that time comes you'll need to flash a secure bootloader and sign your compiled files with a few more dependencies:

 * `pip install nrfutil`
 * `cargo install cargo-make`

-There's a private.key (which thus isn't particuarly private but good enough for testing) as well as a prebuilt bootloader included in this directory, we can upload the softdevice and the secure bootloader to a connected device with:
+There's a private.key (which thus isn't particuarly private but good enough for testing) as well as the corresponding bootloader, with the public key, included in this directory.
+We can upload the softdevice and the secure bootloader to a connected device with:

 * `cargo make first`

-With the secure bootloader we now can't use `cargo run` anymore but we can still load our code via command line with: (Make sure to increase APP value EVERY time you upload)
+With the secure bootloader we can no longer use probe-run but we can still load our code via command line with: (Make sure to increase APP value EVERY time you upload)

 * `cargo make --env APP=1 flash`